 What percentage of bystander-witnessed cardiac arrest victims with ventricular fibrillation survive in your community?

 The University of Washington EMS fellowship is designed to immerse the fellow in all aspects of ground and air EMS medicine.

 EMS within Seattle and King County serves 2.2 million people.
 Through a variety of experiences on the front line of care and operations, our EMS fellows gain extensive experience with fire and third service-based EMS, coordination of air medical services, interagency communications, research and administration.

 What makes the University of Washington EMS Fellowship unique?

-Additionally, Airlift Northwest, the flight service you work with covers an astonishingly huge area.
-In the role of flight physician, you retrieve patients from the smallest clinics in Alaska, single coverage EDs throughout the northwest, scene calls from mountain tops to ocean accidents, and transfers from ICUs at facilities near and far.
+Additionally, Airlift Northwest, the flight service you work with, covers an astonishingly large geographic area.
+In the role of flight physician, you retrieve patients from the smallest clinics in Alaska, single coverage EDs throughout the Pacific Northwest, scene calls from mountain tops to ocean accidents, and transfers from ICUs at facilities near and far.

 This broad experience will provide you with plentiful opportunities to learn about EMS systems in all types of communities as well as the interactions between these systems.

 The University of Washington’s involvement in paramedic education began in 1969 when a small group of Seattle physicians led by Dr. Leonard A. Cobb, a UW Professor of Medicine and Cardiologist at Harborview Medical Center, recognized the potential for saving the lives of heart attack victims in the streets of this community.

 The majority of Paramedic Training activities are accomplished at Harborview Medical Center.
 For more information, please visit the UW Paramedic Training Program website.